cartbeforehorse/as_xlsx/README.md

 You'll need Oracle Database 19c or greater to use features included in this package.
 We tried to make it backwardly compatible to Oracle 12c, but that proved to be too much work (and have too little benefit).
 Sorry!

 Please feel free to branch though!

-## Tooling
-This code was developed on an IDE called [PL/SQL Developer](https://www.allroundautomations.com/products/pl-sql-developer/), which is by far the best tool for organising Oracle work (in our humble opinion).
-The tool organises PL/SQL package headers and body into a single `pck` file, which makes more sense than the 2-file structure most IDEs use.  `pck` files can still be compiled as a normal SQL file for deployment purposes though, so this shouldn't bother anyone who normally use the 2-file system.

-PL/SQL Developer also has a native format for storing test files (and test-manager files).
-However, since most developers of PL/SQL code don't bother with formalised testing, I doubt this will bother too many people!
-It should be reassuring to know that on-going development is validated against historical/regressive test scenarios, and anyway you'll find that the test-code can be easily extracted from `tst` files should you want to run them in a different IDE.

-## Coding Standards
-Yeah, okay, this is a bit of a moan.
-But if you plan to make changes, please observe the coding conventions used in the package.
-In particular, please define variables with a trailing underscore: `_`.
-It is a constant source of amusement to us that PL/SQL coders want to define their variables as "variables" and parameters as "parameters" by using `v_`, `p_` or `i_` prefixes (which never seem to be consistent anyway).
-The least interesting property of a v_variable or p_parameter is the fact that it is a v_variable or p_parameter!
-Every other programming language in the world aspires to make itself more readable by describing variables as the data they store, and deliberately abstracting away from the the fact that they are v_variables (just as English abstracs away from describing w_each w_word w_as w_a w_word).
-And yet PL/SQL code generally appears to buck this trend.
-Go figure!
-Anyhoo, sorry about that little digression.
-Funny how some details can get under one's skin, innit!! :-P

 # Basic Usage